A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: BBT as a prediction BBT as a prediction

-For the strong interpretation we are interested on how well the \emph{distribution} of the probability estimates \(P_k(1 \succ\,2)\) fits the empirical probability \(win1/(win1+win2)\).
-In this case, we follow the same idea as the PPC summary table: we compute the 50\%, 70\%, and 90\% HDI of each of the distributions (for each pair of algorithms) and compute the proportion of the empirical probabilities that fall within their respective HDIs.
-As usual, for a calibrated probability distribution, at least 50\% of the empirical probability should fall within their respective 50\% HDI, and so on.
-We also computed the proportion of empirical probabilities that falls above the 90\% HDI highest value, and below the 90\% HDI lowest value.
-Finally, we computed the mean error and the median absolute difference (MAD) between the mean prediction and the empirical probability.
+For the strong interpretation, we examine the fit between the distribution of probability estimates \(P_s(1 \succ\,2)\) and the empirical probability \(win1/(win1+win2)\).
+Similar to the PPC summary table, we calculate the 50\%, 70\%, and 90\% highest density intervals (HDIs) of each distribution (for each pair of algorithms) and compare the proportion of empirical probabilities that fall within these intervals.
+In a well-calibrated distribution, at least 50\% of the empirical probabilities should fall within the 50\% HDI and so on.
+We also determine the proportion of empirical probabilities that fall outside of the 90\% HDI, both above its maximum value and below its minimum value.
+Finally, we calculate the mean error and the median absolute difference (MAD) between the mean prediction and the empirical probability.

-For the weak interpretation, we do not have a distribution and thus we cannot follow the same evaluation procedure as above.
-The {\em above.50} measure is a probability statement, and we want to measure how correct is that statement.
-We will follow the procedure for constructing a calibration plot for classifiers, for example.
-We divide the range of {\em above.50} values into bins, and for each bin we compare the real and the expected number of cases where \(win1 > win2\).
-The real number in a bin is counted from the ``test'' data for the cases where the {\em above.50} falls within the limits of the bin.
-The expected number of cases is the sum of the {\em above.50} values in that bin.
-In calibration plots, one usually divide the probability estimation into 10 bins, but we feel that that would be too much information.
-We divided the {\em above.50} into 3 bins, from 0.5 to 0.7, from 0.7 to 0.9, and from 0.9 to 1.0.
-We believe that researchers will be interested on a few, wide ranges of values for the {\em above.50}: either low confidence (0.5 to 0.7), middle confidence (0.7 to 0.9), and high confidence (0.9 to 1.0) (confidence that A is better than B).
+For the weak interpretation, we do not have a distribution and therefore cannot use the same evaluation procedure as previously described.
+The {\em above.50} measure provides a probability statement, and we want to assess its accuracy.
+We will use the calibration plot procedure commonly used for classifiers.
+We divide the range of {\em above.50} values into three bins and compare the actual and expected number of cases where \(win1 > win2\).
+The actual number of cases is determined from the test data where {\em above.50} falls within the limits of the bin.
+The expected number of cases is the sum of {\em above.50} values in that bin.
+Typically, calibration plots divide probability estimates into 10 bins, but for this analysis, we have divided {\em above.50} into three bins: from 0.5 to 0.7, from 0.7 to 0.9, and from 0.9 to 1.0.
+This division represents low confidence (0.5 to 0.7), middle confidence (0.7 to 0.9), and high confidence (0.9 to 1.0) in the superiority of algorithm A over B.